 How do I know if I have Japanese knotweed?

 Getting a positive identification of Japanese knotweed can be difficult if you’re unaware of the seasonal changes the plant goes through, or the numerous copycats that it can be mistaken for.
+Japanese knotweed can cause damage to property and the environment, so it’s important to be vigilant and pay take note of any unfamiliar plants growing on your land.

 If you have any plant matter on your land that resembles these descriptions or images then it’s worth taking photos and sending them to us using the form on the right.
 We could help you recover the costs of treatment, especially if you’ve bought a property with Japanese knotweed or if it has entered your property from a neighbouring property.